brandtkeller/dev-container-manager/README.md

 Use dcm to control ensuring you always have the latest packages installed in your development containers.
 It also is a forcing-function to ephemeral development - a best practice in current development whereby the only tooling that exists at the start are those declared in your image build process.

+## TODO:
+- Write a command and functionality to mimic cron
+- Consume a docker compose file and determine the services to be managed
+- Determine access to annotations
+- Determine helper commands for manual intervention